brainly/style-guide/CONTRIBUTING.md

 - Dependency Updates
 - Documentation

+Even though we strictly follow semver, style guide is built upon many different levels where certain changes might impact some parts of the consumer application.
+Please use following labels to mark those changes:

+- https://github.com/brainly/style-guide/labels/Change%3A%20Accessibility - those kind of changes might impact testing tools we use, such as react testing library.
+Those tools often look into accessibility tree which change isn't covered by semantic versioning

+- https://github.com/brainly/style-guide/labels/Change%3A%20Visual - means change to the color, size, positioning etc. of component.
+Those changes are also not treated as a breaking change but might impact visual harmony of specific design.

+- https://github.com/brainly/style-guide/labels/Change%3A%20Internal%20Layout - this kind of change is also not a breaking change in terms of JS API but CSS is often tricky and we should know whenever this type of modification happened.
+For example when we change way of displaying things or restructuring internal dom tree of component.

+These tags should help testers and developers scan the release notes more quickly for possible regression points.

 #### Troubleshooting

 - `npm publish` throws `PUT https://registry.npmjs.org/brainly-style-guide - Not found` - run `npm login` and try again